EOSIO/eosio.cdt/docs/08_troubleshooting.md

 ```
 __Possible solution__: If you are referencing a smart contract from another smart contract and each of them have at least one action with the same name you will experience the above error when sending to the blockchain one of those actions, so what you have to do is to make sure the action names between those two contracts are not common.

-12. __Problem__: Print statements from smart contract code are not seen in the output.
+### Print statements from smart contract code are not seen in the output.

 __Possible solution__: There are a few reasons print statements do not show up in the output.
 One reason could be because an error occurs, in which case the whole transaction is rolled back and the print statements output is replaced by the error that occurs instead; Another reason is if you are in a loop, iterating through a table's rows for example and for each row you have a print statement that prints also the new line char at the `'\n'` only the chars before the new line char from the first iteration will be printed, nothing else after that, nothing from the second iteration onwards either.